• Skip to primary navigation

 Chicken Piccata Pasta

 Love lemony chicken flavors?
-Try my Lemon Chicken Orzo Soup!
+Try my Creamy Lemon Pasta and Lemon Chicken Orzo Soup!

 I’d love to hear from you!
 If you loved my recipe, please consider leaving a 5-star rating and a comment down below.
 Sign up for my newsletter and follow along on Instagram, Facebook, or Pinterest